RedPointGlobal/redpoint-rpi/README.md

 - **API authentication (OAuth)**

-The Realtime API can also be configured to use OAuth instead of the header token authentication.
+The Realtime API can also be configured to use [OAuth](https://docs.redpointglobal.com/rpi/rpi-realtime-authentication) instead of the header token authentication.
 To configure RPI Realtime to use OAuth, first create the SQL Server or PostgreSQL database required by the OAuth implementation.
-The scripts to create the database can be downloaded from the Configuration Service ```https://$DEPLOYMENT_SERVICE_URL/download/UsefulSQLScripts``` After downloading, extract the UsefulSQLScripts archive, and locate the script in the following path ```UsefulSQLScripts\SQLServer\Realtime\RealtimeCore.sql.```
+The scripts to create the database can be downloaded from the Configuration Service ```https://$DEPLOYMENT_SERVICE_URL/download/UsefulSQLScripts``` After downloading, extract the UsefulSQLScripts archive, and locate the script in the following path ```UsefulSQLScripts\SQLServer\Realtime\RealtimeCore.sql.```.
+It's recommended to create this database on the same SQL server hosting the RPI operational databases.

 Once the RealtimeCore database has been created, enable the OAuth configuration in the ```values.yaml```